chr1se/FleetLogistics/README.md

 Go to MS-SQL Server Management Studio to find out your MS-SQL Server name.

-Change the `Server` name in the connection string of the `appsettings.json` to your ms-sql server name
+Change the `Server=<mssql-servername>` name in the connection string of the `appsettings.json` to your ms-sql server name

 ```
   "ConnectionStrings": {